 Once the main hoodie was done, I had to figure out what to do for the tail.
 I saw a few renditions of Pikachu tails where people attached them to belts or even just left them limp.
 But then I saw one girl safety pin the tail to her back.
 I thought that was brilliant so I used that idea.
 I cut out 2 giant zig zag shapes and sewed them together, leaving 2 generous sized openings for stuffing (one at the big end, and one towards the middle of the tail since I knew those small areas might be difficult to stuff.
 I decided to use a mix of stuffing and cardboard to structure the shape of the tail.
 I put in maybe 5 small pieces of cardboard for the whole tail and then I closed up all the openings.
 Then I safety pinned the tail to the back of the hoodie.

 I found ASH!!

 And Princess Peach!

 Overall Saturday went by in a blur.
 Coordinating with 6+ people is ridiculous and trying to stick together on the floor is even more ridiculous.
 I mostly checked out the Artist Alley, the Super panel with Rainn Wilson, and proceeded to compete in the MTG 2 headed giant tourney, which went way too fast.
 They barely gave us enough time to make our decks (even less than the previous day’s draft) and my partner and I both could not get our 2nd land color for over 10 rounds.
 So frustrating!!
-I kinda thought the 2 headed was a waste of time in the end b/c we didn’t really get our money’s worth.
-But oh well, it was still lots of fun and a great experience since I’ve never done a two headed giant tourney.
-Oh, and in normal comic con weirdness, we even got approached by a creepy wizard in a sequined cape who wanted to show us his rat deck! lol.
+The 2 headed tourney was sort of a waste of time in the end because we didn’t really get our money’s worth, but oh well.
+It was still lots of fun and a great experience since I’ve never done a two headed giant tourney.
+Oh, and in normal comic con weirdness, we even got approached by a creepy wizard in a sequined cape who wanted to show us his rat deck!
+Lol.